panter/blog.panter.ch/source/2018-09-18-the-git-fixup-workflow.html.markdown

-The [GitHub flow](https://guides.github.com/introduction/flow/), or a similar Git strategy where the main work is done on feature branches which result in pull or merge requests, has become the standard way to work with Git and GitHub or GitLab (or Bitbucket even) for many developer teams.
+The [GitHub flow](https://guides.github.com/introduction/flow/), or a similar Git strategy where the main work is done on feature branches which result in pull or merge requests, have become the standard way to work with Git and GitHub or GitLab (or Bitbucket even) for many developer teams.
 Besides the main advantages of this way of working it also enables developers to keep a clean Git history (see also [5 rules to Git